Categories

 Score: Howard Shore

-Here we are!
-The last leg of this cinematic journey.
+We’re almost there; the last leg of this cinematic journey.
+I hope you’ve enjoyed it!
 Kicking off we have Cronenberg’s Videodrome.
-Not that Cronenberg needs any introduction.
-Or the composer Howard Shore who composed the score.
+Not that Cronenberg needs any introduction, or for that matter composer Howard Shore.
+Who at the Zurich film festival reported by Variety.com said:

 Following on neatly from Clockwork Orange this movie also turns the light on demented behaviors of which humans are capable.